The Oracle Complexity of Simplex-based Matrix Games: Simplex/ games with a two-sided oracle

-A final consistency requirement for the construction is that we need to choose the $\alpha,\beta$ parameters appropriately, to satisfy the constraint that each row of $A$ must have norm at most $1$ (at least with high probability, which implies that a suitable choice of $A$ exists).
+A final consistency requirement for the construction is that we need to choose the $\alpha,\beta$ parameters appropriately, to satisfy the constraint that the operator norm $\|A\|_{p\to\infty}$ (equivalently, the largest $\ell_q$-norm over $A$'s rows where $1/p+1/q=1$) is at most $1$, at least with high probability, implying that a suitable choice of $A$ exists.
 This can be ensured via the following lemma: